 Douglas E. Noble, Director of Dodd Auditorium and Events AV Office has been with UMW for seven years.
 Prior to coming to the University, Douglas taught Theatrical Design for 17 years in different colleges and universities across the country.
 He received his undergraduate degree from SUNY Geneseo in Dramatic Arts and his MFA in Lighting Design from the University of Oklahoma.
 He has lighted more than 200 productions during the past 25 years in theatre.

 Brian Jay Jones of Damascus, Maryland provides liaison with Biographers International Organization, of which he is Vice-President.
-He is the author of Washington Irving: An American Original (2008) and a forthcoming biography of Jim Henson.
+He is the author of Washington Irving: An American Original (2008) and Jim Henson: A Biography (2013).
 His website is www.brianjayjones.com.

 Liz Humes conducts audio interviews with Great Lives speakers for broadcast on her program, “Wordy Birds,” on WRIR 97.3 FM, which airs every Friday at noon from Richmond.
 In addition to her radio work, Liz is an artist, writer, and activist who is currently president of the board of WRIR-LP FM.
 She may be contacted at email@example.com.